rogoo/spring-data-rest/README.md

 Spring has a default pattern for date, and I've changed it (in _Person_) to the pattern **"dd/MM/yyy"** with **@JsonFormat(pattern = "dd/MM/yyyy")** jackson annotation.

 ## H2 Console
+Remember that H2 is a inmemory database.
+So on every restart it's gone.
+You can point to a file and make it persistent.

 If you want to access the H2 embedded GUI, remember to enabled it.
 ```
 spring.h2.console.enabled=true*